FishyGuy/FishyGuy.github.io/about.md

 ### More Information

-Good luck surviving when Kimy boy bombs us.
+Good luck surviving when Kimmy boy and Tronp bombs us.

 ### Contact me